Scottish Mussel

-Scottish Mussel is a 2015 comedy film, written, directed and produced by Talulah Riley that revolves around the life of a Glaswegian criminal, Ritchie (Martin Compston), who becomes interested in poaching freshwater pearl mussels from rivers in the Highlands of Scotland.
+Scottish Mussel is a 2015 comedy film, written and directed by Talulah Riley that revolves around the life of a Glaswegian criminal, Ritchie (Martin Compston), who becomes interested in poaching freshwater pearl mussels from rivers in the Highlands of Scotland.
 During the course of his criminal enterprise, he falls in love with Beth, played by Riley, who is a conservationist from England.

+The closing title song, which does not appear on the film soundtrack is called "So Beautiful" by Leeds-based band The Dunwells.

 Synopsis

 Beth is an upper-class conservationist who is in Scotland to protect the freshwater pearl mussel from poachers who prise open the mussels and kill them for the pearls inside.
 Ritchie falls in love with Beth when he sees her emerging from a river in a bikini.
 Thereafter, he finds it harder to engage in illegal pearl poaching and slowly starts to learn all the wildlife in the area to get closer to Beth.
 Against this, they must fight off Glaswegian criminals and Ukrainian gangsters.